MicrosoftDocs/bot-docs/contributor-guide/tools-and-setup.md

  To easily switch from the public repo version of an article to the private repo version, just add "-pr" the URL, as shown here:

- - github.com/Microsoft/azure-docs/blob/master/articles/batch/batch-account-create-portal.md
+ - github.com/Microsoft/bot-framework-docs/blob/master/articles/batch/batch-account-create-portal.md

- - github.com/Microsoft/azure-docs**-pr**/blob/master/articles/batch/batch-account-create-portal.md
+ - github.com/Microsoft/bot-framework-docs**-pr**/blob/master/articles/batch/batch-account-create-portal.md

 ## Permissions
-Anybody with a GitHub account can contribute to Azure technical content through our public repository at [https://github.com/Microsoft/azure-docs](https://github.com/Microsoft/azure-docs).
+Anybody with a GitHub account can contribute to Bot Framework technical content through our public repository at [https://github.com/Microsoft/bot-framework-docs](https://github.com/Microsoft/bot-framework-docs).
 No special permissions are required.

-If you are a Microsoft PM or writer who is working on Azure content as a designated author or reviewer, you must work in our private content repository, azure-docs-pr.
+If you are a Microsoft PM or writer who is working on Bot Framework content as a designated author or reviewer, you must work in our private content repository, bot-framework-docs-pr.

 1. Visit [https://repos.opensource.microsoft.com ](https://repos.opensource.microsoft.com) to join the Microsoft GitHub organization.
-Once you are a member of the Microsoft organization, you can access the private azure-docs-pr repository.
+Once you are a member of the Microsoft organization, you can access the private bot-framework-docs-pr repository.

 2. Register your GitHub account with the publishing system before you submit your first pull request.
 To do this, visit https://op-portal-prod.azurewebsites.net/, and click "Sign in with GitHub".
 The one-time sign-in is all that is needed.